iauns/cpm/README.rst

 CPM is designed to save you time and promote small, well-tested, and composable C++ modules.
 It allows you to link against multiple different versions of the same static library so that you can include other C++ modules that may depend on older or newer versions of the same modules you are using.
-To this end, the goal is to allow the growth of a module eco-system similar to Node.js'.
-Similar to Node.js' NPM, CPM will automatically download and build C++ modules for you.
+CPM will also automatically download and build these C++ modules for you.
+CPM's goal is to help support the growth of a module eco-system similar to that of Node.js'.

 You can also manage external C or C++ libraries that do not use CPM.
 Using CPM externals is akin to using CMake's external project mechanism with the external